 How fast can a cheetah run?

 The cheetah has a top speed of about 120 kilometres per hour.

-What adaptations allow cheetahs to run so fast?
+What allows cheetahs to run so fast?

-2) Their respiratory and circulatory systems are designed for speed.
+- Their respiratory and circulatory systems are designed for speed.
 Their heart, lungs, and nasal passages are much larger than you would expect for a cat their size.

 Where do cheetahs live?